JuljTr/Node_Express_Projects/ReadMe.md

 [(Back to top)](#table-of-contents)

 The Express Servers module involved the installation of the Express npm package.
 Throughout this module, numerous tasks focused on utilizing Express framework methods to construct a fully functional server.

+During this module, a subreddit demo was developed using EJS.
+The process included setting up a new server, templating HTML, and practicing the fundamental EJS syntax.

 ## Tools Used